WHAT IS A CSA?

 Community Supported Agriculture, or CSA for short, is a mutual commitment between farmer and CSA member.
 We, the farmers, commit to providing fresh high-quality produce to our CSA members.
 The CSA members commit to paying for the produce at the start of the season which in turn provides them with a weekly share of the harvest throughout the season.

-Half Share - Members pick up a Full Share every other week and is typically good for a single person or those who are new to the CSA concept and want to test the waters.
+Half Share - Members pick up a Full Share every other week and is typically good for one or two people or those who are new to the CSA concept and want to test the waters.
 Since we grow and pick all of the produce on or just before pick up day, the produce is a fresh as possible and should last for those two weeks.
 Half shares also choose if they'd like to start their CSA the first or second week of June, and then continue picking up their share every other week until the end of October.

 PICK UP TIMES AND LOCATIONS:

 On Farm pick up in Belding on Tuesdays from 4:30pm-6:30pm.

 At Jamie’s parents' place in Lowell on Tuesdays from 4:30pm-6:30pm.

 Fulton St. Farmers Market in Grand Rapids on Wednesdays from 4:30pm-6:30pm.

 We ask that members pay a non-refundable deposit of $100 before the season begins to secure their spot.
 This deposit money helps us farmers to buy seeds, potting soil, and other things until we have produce to sell.
 We ask that the remainder of the cost is paid by the first pickup, but if this isn't possible we are able to work with members.
 New this year we are offering online payment options with a 2.9% surcharge to cover the fees.